Non-Surgical Weight Loss Procedures

 The filled balloon acts as an inhibitor to hunger pangs, giving you the feeling of fullness.
 This encourages you to eat less, so you consume fewer calories.
-For this technique to be effective, you need to fully commit to your health.
-Follow the strict dietary and exercise regime that your non-surgical weight loss doctor provides.
+For this technique to be effective, you need to fully commit to your health which includes following the strict dietary and exercise regime that your non-surgical weight loss doctor provides.

-The non-surgical option for weight loss takes about half an hour to complete.
-An outpatient technique, it takes place in one of our New Jersey offices.
+Non-surgical option for weight loss such as the balloon takes about half an hour to complete and is an outpatient procedure.
 You can go home within one or two hours afterward.
-You must continue coming in for routine check-ups with your doctor to assess your progress.
+You must continue to come in for routine check-ups with your doctor to assess your progress.

 After the Procedure

 Immediately after the procedure, you may feel a little groggy due to the twilight sedative administered by the anesthesia team.
 You should rest for the day if possible, as you may be a little sore.
 You shouldn’t need any pain medication, as you experience no significant discomfort from non-surgical weight loss procedures.
 After the procedure, you will start drinking clear liquids.
-The soft food stage starts in the second week, and you’re finally allowed solid food only after three weeks.
+The soft food stage starts in the second week, and you will finally eat solid food after three weeks.

-You need to start tracking the food you eat and how much you eat.
-You’re advised to cut up your food into small pieces and chew it extensively.
-You must give up fizzy drinks, as the acid can interfere with the balloon.
+You will need to start tracking the food you eat and how much you eat.
+You are advised to cut up your food into small pieces and chew it extensively.
+You must give up carbonated beverages, as the acid can interfere with the balloon.
 If you insist on eating after feeling full, it may make you feel nauseous.
 Your doctor may advise you to drink water before and after meals, but never during the meal.

 The Limitations of Non-Surgical Weight Loss

 While the balloon is one of the best non-surgical weight loss procedures, it isn’t a long-term solution.
-Your weight loss doctor in NJ has to remove the balloon after six months.
-Still, this is enough time for you to lose your excess weight and get back to a healthier BMI.
+Your weight loss doctor has to remove the balloon after six months.
+However, this is enough time for you to lose your excess weight and get back to a healthier BMI.